dangmarm/stringtemplate-lang/README.md

 ## About The Project

-This project is a Visual Studio Code extension for [StringTempalte v4](https://www.stringtemplate.org) language syntax highlighting.
+This project is a Visual Studio Code extension for [StringTempalte v4](https://www.stringtemplate.org) language.

 ## Getting Started